-ALL STUDENT-ATHLETES AND COACHES MUST BE MADE AVAILABLE FOR INTERVIEWS.
+ALL STUDENT-ATHLETES AND COACHES MUST BE MADE AVAILABLE FOR INTERVIEWS following the 10 minute cooling off period.
 With permission from the NCAA, exceptions may be made to the policy.

 The open locker room policy applies to all formal press conferences and to any interview requests for coaches and/or student-athletes not involved in the press conferences.
 Failure to do so may result in a misconduct finding, as determined by the respective sport committee.